 What are the warranty arrangements?

-The devices available through the online portal are each covered by a 3-year onsite warranty.
-Should a warranty claim arise, the Oakhill College ICT Team will facilitate warranty repairs on behalf of families.
+The devices available through the CompNow online portal include a 1-year manufacturer warranty (back to base) with no Accidental Damage Protection.
+At the time of device purchase, there is an option to purchase Accidental Device protection which includes; Onsite Warranty service for 3 years and 3 incidents of accidental damage at $0 excess (HP CarePack) or unlimited incidents with a fee of $149 or $429 (AppleCare+) depending on the damage (please refer to diagram below).
+Should a warranty claim arise, the Oakhill College ICT Services Team will facilitate warranty repairs on behalf of families.
 This means ICT staff will arrange for a technician to attend and ensure the correct work is performed in a timely and appropriate manner.
 Families purchasing through external suppliers will need to arrange their own warranty repair via their laptop supplier or the manufacturer.

 Will loan devices be available?

 A College owned device will be made available to students should their device be unavailable due to repairs.
 Loans are provided to students irrespective of how or where families purchased their device.
 Loan devices will be clearly labelled as Oakhill College property and the loan time will be restricted to a maximum of two weeks.
 There will be no charge for this loan.
 With that said, loan laptops will NOT be issued to students who have forgotten to bring their laptop to school.

 Will the College provide Wi-Fi?